pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 ### Before the end of the morning, I'll have:

 * Made sure everyone in the family started their day feeling good
-* Advanced on preparing the course
-  * Modified the site to mention sign-ups are closed for Feb.
-26
-  * Followed up with the people who signed-up for the next steps
+* Written the next example for the course
-  * Revised the first few email send-outs
+  * Made a first draft of the evolution of the example's have-done list
+  * Written the narrative surrounding the example's have-done list
-* Did the 7-minute workout
+* Done the 7-minute workout
 </div>

 <div class="have-done-list" markdown="1">